ufcg-lsd/computer-systems-reading/performance-evaluation/evaluation of production serverless computing environments/README.md

 **Category: performance evaluation, benchmarking, serverless computing, functions-as-a-service, public cloud infrastructure.**

 ## Problem
 Serverless computing is a cloud computing paradigm, a cloud service that enables run stateless functions on ephemeral containers with small resource allocation.
-Containers are more lightweight than virtual machines, which means that we can start and destroy them more quickly too, once virtual machines need time to scale with system settings like an instance type, a base image, a network configuration, and a storage option, while containers only need to load its container image.
+Containers are more lightweight than virtual machines, which means that we can start and destroy them more quickly too.
+That's because virtual machines need time to scale with system settings (like an instance type, a base image, a network configuration, and a storage option), while containers only need to load its container image.
 That's only one, among others, of the container's advantages against virtual machines.
 This paradigm seems promising, but we don't know all viable applications with the current state of commercial serverless platforms.
 Applications that do distribute data processing using concurrent invocations are an example.
 So, said that, does the current serverless computing environments able to support dynamic applications in parallel when a partitioned task is executable on a small function instance?

 ## Proposal
 The paper evaluates serverless computing environments invoking functions in parallel to demonstrate the performance and throughput of serverless computing for distributed data processing through four popular public cloud serverless providers - AWS Lambda, Google Cloud Function, Microsoft Azure Functions, and IBM OpenWhisk.
 Four main types of evaluation are made.